aseemk/bases.js/README.md

 # bases.js

-Utility for converting numbers to different bases/alphabets.
+Utility for converting numbers to/from different bases/alphabets.
 Common bases have convenience aliases (see below), but arbitrary/custom alphabets can be used.

-E.g. base-2 uses an alphabet of `01`, base-16 `0123456789abcdef` (notice the
-letters are lowercase), base-36 continues to `z`, base-62 adds the uppercase letters

 ## Installation